hansenda/hansenda.github.io/education.md

 ### Projects

+Student, doctoral and professional workshops on translation technology, creative translation and scientific mediation through games

 Organization of a faculty seminar on AI and sustainability

-Publication of a biannual faculty journal of translated news articles involving a dedicated teaching team, BA and MA students.
+Publication of a biannual faculty journal of translated news articles involving a dedicated teaching team, BA and MA students

-Supervision of seminars for students writing their MA thesis.
+Supervision of seminars for students writing their MA thesis

 ### Supervision of PhD Theses